European City Context. Image Courtesy of ReGreeneration

-Serpentine has announced the Play Pavilion, a new structure designed by British architect Peter Cook in collaboration with the LEGO Group.
-Set to open on June 11 to mark World Play Day, the Pavilion will be located next to Serpentine South in Kensington Gardens, London.
+Marking World Play Day, June 11, the Play Pavilion, designed by British architect Peter Cook in collaboration with the LEGO Group, has just opened.
+The Pavilion is located next to Serpentine South in Kensington Gardens, London.
 Developed with Pablo Wheldon and Cong Ding, the Pavilion is a collaboration between Serpentine, the LEGO Group, The Royal Parks, and CONSUL.
 The project builds on Serpentine's broader efforts to connect architecture, design, and public engagement through temporary installations in the park.

 What is our vision of public spaces from the past?
 Consider, for instance, a park—arguably the most iconic example of this typology.
 It is an environment designed with winding paths and rest areas, where we often find tables and fixed benches, positioned along the way.
 Its design prioritizes permanence and contemplation.
 But when we turn to the present, how do we envision it now?
 Indeed, the traditional concept of public space has not disappeared entirely.
 However, our way of interacting with it has changed, driven by the need for flexibility in ever-changing environments.
 This shift has sparked the exploration of new design approaches.
 As a result, modular seating systems have become a dynamic field of experimentation, continuously adapting to changing uses and perceptions.